A permanent home for reader questions.

 - Do not misrepresent me or what I said in my original post.

 One more thing: The only blogging/social media platforms I (J.T.) use are WordPress and Twitter (@theredshelf).
 If you see anyone claiming to be “J.T. from Russia Reviewed” on any other site, it’s not me.
 If you see snippets of writing or the What is Putin Weaponizing infographic on any other site, it wasn’t me who put it there.

 Do you get paid to write this blog?
 Have you any sponsors or institutional partners?

 Russia Reviewed is 100% independent.
 It’s run purely on the private initiative of a woman with books and a computer.
 I don’t receive money from anyone and Russia Reviewed has no formal sponsors/partners, be it in academia, think tanks, publishers, NGOs, government, business, or the media.
 On the one hand, this allows for complete editorial freedom.
-On the other hand, not having sponsors means it’s up to me to spread the word about RR.
-I must obtain books for reviewing via purchase or libraries.
-In the former’s case, it can be quite expensive (sometimes exceeding $30 for hardcovers).
+On the other hand, this means I must self-market RR and purchase copies for reviewing (or wait until the library obtains them).
+In the latter’s case, it can be quite expensive (sometimes exceeding $30 for hardcovers).

 Will Russia Reviewed ever partner with anyone?
 Perhaps – when the future is assured, when more reviews have been written, when the time is right to come in from the anonymous cold.

 Insects; creative writing (especially speculative fiction); unconventional comics; translation; creative illustration; travelling; reading; DIY/crafting.
 Hand-work, mind-work.

 My relationship with the news is…complicated.
 That’s a post for another time, however.
 When I do read “news”, it’s usually through the myriad newsletters which appear in my inbox each morn.